connecting national enforcement agencies across Europe and Africa

 An ongoing challenge facing law enforcement is ensuring smooth and timely communication between nations when dealing with transnational wildlife smuggling networks.
-The TWIX online platform is an online tool available to enforcement and management officials responsible for the implementation of international wildlife trade and CITES regulations, helping connect officials across borders and allow them to rapidly share information and expertise.
+The TWIX platform is an online tool available to enforcement and management officials responsible for the implementation of international wildlife trade and CITES regulations, helping connect officials across borders and allowing them to rapidly share information and expertise.

-Each platform consists of two main components; a centralised website which holds records on national, regional and international wildlife seizures, and a mailing list which allows enforcement officials to communicate, seek assistance and alert one another about relevant enforcement actions.
+Each platform consists of two main components: a centralised website which holds records on national, regional and international wildlife seizures, and a mailing list which allows enforcement officials to communicate, seek assistance and alert one another about relevant enforcement actions.

 The EU-TWIX was the first wildlife trade information exchange to be launched by TRAFFIC.
-Currently, officials from all EU Member States and seven neighbouring countries participate in the platform, with over 1,000 enforcement officials connected and a database which holds information on over 60,000 wildlife seizures.
+Currently, officials from all EU Member States and twelve neighbouring countries participate in the platform, with over 1,300 enforcement officials connected and a database which holds information on over 70,000 wildlife seizures.
 The EU is one of the largest and most diverse markets for wildlife and wildlife products, making co-operation between EU Member States and neighbouring countries essential in the fight against illegal wildlife trade.

 We would like to express our sincere thanks to the European Commission and the following governments for their generous support towards EU-TWIX.

 The success of EU-TWIX largely depends on the regular input of information relating to new seizures and offences by national law enforcement agencies.

 Given that the success of international efforts to detect and prosecute wildlife trafficking largely depends on the efficiency of these enforcement agencies, strengthening mechanisms by which enforcement officers can exchange information and advice is an invaluable means of combating wildlife crime.
 Find out more about our success and approaches in the EU-TWIX information brochure.